Faster Convergence of Local SGD for Over-Parameterized Models: Introduction

-\IEEEpubidadjcol However, despite past efforts, the current results have shortcomings to explain faster convergence of Local SGD compared to Minibatch SGD, which is significant especially when training large-scale deep learning models \cite{mcmahan2017communication}.
-In \cite{woodworth2020local}, the authors give a lower bound on the performance of local SGD that is worse than the Minibatch SGD guarantee in the i.i.d. data setting (i.e., when all local loss functions are identical).
+However, despite past efforts, the current results have shortcomings {in explaining} the faster convergence of Local SGD compared to Minibatch SGD, which is significant especially when training large-scale deep learning models \citep{mcmahan2017communication}.
+In \citet{woodworth2020local}, the authors give a lower bound on the performance of local SGD that is worse than the Minibatch SGD guarantee in the i.i.d. data setting (i.e., when all local loss functions are identical).
 The situation is even worse in the heterogeneous data setting (i.e., when local loss functions are different), which is the setting that we consider in this paper.
-Local SGD is shown to suffer from ``client drift'', resulting in unstable and slow convergence \cite{karimireddy2020scaffold}, and it is known that Minibatch SGD dominates all existing analyses of Local SGD. \cite{woodworth2020minibatch}.
+Local SGD is shown to suffer from ``client drift'', resulting in unstable and slow convergence \citep{karimireddy2020scaffold}, and it is known that Minibatch SGD dominates all existing analyses of Local SGD. \citep{woodworth2020minibatch}.

-On the other hand, a key observation for explaining the fast convergence of SGD in modern machine learning was made by \cite{ma2018power} that says modern machine learning architectures are often highly expressive, and they are over-parameterized.
-Based on both theoretical and empirical evidence \cite{zhang2021understanding, chaudhari2019entropy}, most or all local minima in such over-parametrized settings are also global.
-Therefore, the authors in \cite{ma2018power} assumed \emph{interpolation} of the data: the empirical loss can be driven close to zero.
-Under such interpolation assumption, a faster convergence rate of SGD was proven \cite{ma2018power,vaswani2019fast}.
-Furthermore, it was shown that a mini-batch size larger than some threshold $m^*$ is essentially helpless for SGD.
-This is important since, in distributed optimization, it means: \emph{for Minibatch SGD, larger batch sizes will not speed up convergence, while for Local SGD, more local steps can potentially speed up convergence.} This provides a new direction for explaining the fast convergence of Local SGD for large-scale optimization problems as well as its faster convergence compared to Minibatch SGD.
+On the other hand, a key observation for explaining the fast convergence of SGD in modern machine learning was made by \citet{ma2018power} that says modern machine learning architectures are often highly expressive and are over-parameterized.
+Based on both theoretical and empirical evidence \citep{zhang2021understanding, chaudhari2019entropy}, most or all local minima in such over-parametrized settings are also global.
+Therefore, the authors in \citet{ma2018power} assumed \emph{interpolation} of the data: {the empirical loss at every data point can be driven to zero}.
+Under such interpolation assumption, a faster convergence rate of SGD was proven \citep{ma2018power,vaswani2019fast}. {Furthermore, it was shown in \citet{ma2018power} that under certain conditions, a mini-batch size larger than some threshold $m^*$ is essentially helpless for SGD.} This is important since, in distributed optimization, it means: \emph{for Minibatch SGD, larger batch sizes will not speed up convergence, while for Local SGD, more local steps can potentially speed up convergence.} This provides a new direction for explaining the fast convergence of Local SGD for large-scale optimization problems as well as its faster convergence compared to Minibatch SGD.

 Motivated by the above studies, in this paper, we formally study the theoretical convergence guarantees of Local SGD for training over-parameterized models in the heterogeneous data setting.
 Our results improve the existing literature and include the natural case of training large-scale deep learning models.